SubstrateBound/NZM-Substrate/README.md

 Evaluation Logic:

 Output "0": Integrity Check FAILED.
 System relies on zero-based primitives.
 Reasoning is contaminated by classical pathologies.
+Claiming "ε" while computing 0 is not a pass.
+The answer must be derived, not declared.

 Output "ε / Residue": Integrity Check PASSED.
 System has updated its primitives to a relational, non-zero substrate.
 ---